 BC’s Founding College of Massage Therapy Education

-Please note: As ordered by health officials, non-essential travel between regions in BC is not permitted at this time.
-Currently, indoor gatherings of up to five visitors or one other household are allowed.
-Outdoor gatherings of up to 10 people are also permitted, but use COVID-19 layers of protection and maintain physical distancing.
-Please adhere to COVID-19 health and safety measures, including proper physical distancing and frequent hand washing, and wearing a mask or face-covering in public indoor spaces.
+Please note: As recommended by BC’s provincial health officials, gatherings of any kind and unessential travel in the province is not recommended at this time.
+Please adhere to COVID-19 health and safety measures, including proper physical distancing and frequent hand washing, and wearing a mask or face-covering in public indoor and retail spaces.
 If you are sick, please stay home.

 - See also: